microsoft/code-push-vsts-extension/docs/extension-overview.md

 The **CodePush Release** task allows you to release an update to the CodePush server, and includes the following options:

 1. **Access Key** (String) or **Service Endpoint** - The access key to use to authenticate with the CodePush service.
-This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and provided either directly to the task, or configured within a service endpoint that you reference from the task.
+This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and provided either directly to the task (via the `Access Key` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).

 2. **App Name** (String, Required) - The name of the app you want to release the update for.

 3. **Update Contents Path** (File path, Required) - Path to the file or directory that contains the content(s) you want to release.
-For Cordova this should be the platform-specific `www` folder (e.g `platforms/ios/www`) and for React Native this should point to your generate JS bundle file (e.g. `ios/main.jsbundle`)
+For Cordova this should be the platform-specific `www` folder (e.g `platforms/ios/www`) and for React Native this should point to either your generated JS bundle file (e.g. `ios/main.jsbundle`) or a directory containing your JS bundle and assets, depending on if you're using the React Native assets system.
+View the [CLI docs](http://microsoft.github.io/code-push/docs/cli.html#update-contents-parameter) for more details.

-4. **Target Binary Version** (String, Required) - The binary version that this release depends on.
+4. **Target Binary Version** (String, Required) - The binary version that this release is targeting.
 The value must be [semver](http://semver.org/) compliant.
+View the [CLI docs](http://microsoft.github.io/code-push/docs/cli.html#target-binary-version-parameter) for more details.

-5. **Deployment Name** (String) - Name of the deployment that the update should be released to.
+5. **Deployment** (String) - Name of the deployment you want to release the update to.
 Defaults to `Staging`.

 6. **Description** (String) - Description of the update being released.